shamscorner/bloc-vue-3-clean-pattern/README.md

 ## Project Structures

 ### Inside the `core` folder
-Here inside the `src` folder, you will find 3 folders.
+Inside the `src` folder, you will find 3 folders.
 One for the `common` functionalities and the other two are responsible for `products` and `cart` management respectively.
 The breakdown is as follows,

 - **products**
 	- data